surgical-vision/REIM-NeRF/README.md

 ```

 - **images/**: contain a copy of the source rgb images.
 - **distmaps/**:  contain the distance maps named after the rgb image they correspond to.
-Note, those files are different from the detphmaps provided with the dataset and encode ray distance expressed in (0,pi) scale instead of z distance expressed in (0,100mm) scale.
+Note, those files are different from the depthmaps provided with the dataset and encode ray distance expressed in (0,pi) scale instead of z distance expressed in (0,100mm) scale.
 - **rgb_mask.png**: is used during both training and validation to mask out pixels in the periphery of the frames where calibration parameters are expected to be less accurate.
 - **transforms_test.json**: information for every frame, we use this to re-render video sequences
 - **transforms_train.json**: information for training frame